God: Worship

-Worship

-Theistic religious traditions often require worship of God and sometimes hold that the purpose of existence is to worship God.
+Religious traditions that include a supreme deity often require its worship and sometimes hold that the purpose of existence is to worship God.
 To address the issue of an all-powerful being demanding to be worshipped, it is held that God does not need or benefit from worship but that worship is for the benefit of the worshipper.
 Mahatma Gandhi expressed the view that God does not need his supplication and that, "Prayer is not an asking.
 It is a longing of the soul.
 It is a daily admission of one's weakness."
 Invoking God in prayer plays a significant role among many believers.
 Depending on the tradition, God can be viewed as a personal God who is only to be invoked directly while other traditions allow praying to intermediaries, such as saints, to intercede on their behalf.
 Prayer often also includes supplication such as asking forgiveness.
 God is often believed to be forgiving.
 For example, a hadith states God would replace a sinless people with one who sinned but still asked repentance.
 Sacrifice for the sake of God is another act of devotion that includes fasting and almsgiving.
 Remembrance of God in daily life include mentioning interjections thanking God when feeling gratitude or phrases of adoration, such as repeating chants while performing other activities.